kant/watson-training-from-on-prem-data/README.md

 ## Troubleshooting

-* `No secure gateways found`: You're secure gateway client (in Docker) is not connected.
+* `No secure gateways found`: Your secure gateway client (in Docker) is not connected.
+Verify that the Docker container is running and that the secure gateway ID, token, and IP address allowed by the ACL are all configured correctly.
+* `Retrieve instance summary error: An error occurred when getting instance summary data.`: This is a transient error that may occur while creating a secure gateway service.
+It can be avoided by dismissing the error dialog and refreshing the page.

 ## Links